Cedrik98/FACT_Group_19/README.md

     User <team-user-name>
 ```

-After this you should be able to ssh into sellius using the command `ssh snellius`.
+After this, you should be able to ssh into Snellius using the command `ssh snellius`.

 ### Git on Snellius
-A git repo has already been setup on snellius.
+A git repo has already been set up on Snellius.
 Changes can be pulled and pushed
 from that repository.

 ### Logs
-Logs should be written to ./results/slurm_logs/
+Logs should be written to `./results/slurm_logs/`

 ## Requirements
-Ideally we want to run our code in python 3.11.3 as this is officially supported
+Ideally, we want to run our code in Python 3.11.3 as Snellius officially support this.
-by snellius.
-When upgrading to 3.11.3 make sure when creating the venv use a python
+When upgrading to 3.11.3 make sure when creating the venv to use a Python
 version 3.11.3.
 The same requirements.txt should be used.

 ### Upgrading python 3.8.17 -> 3.11.3